zmalone/chef-web-docs/source/test-your-infrastructure-code/rhel/verify-desired-state/7/_index.md

 describe 'apache' do
   it 'displays a custom home page' do
     expect(command('curl localhost').stdout).to match /hello/
   end

-  it 'is installed' do
-    expect(package 'httpd').to be_installed
-  end

-  it 'is running' do
-    expect(service 'httpd').to be_running
-  end

   it 'is listening to port 80' do